As a therapist, Janis is fascinated by the way social behavior is influenced by the media, socio-political trends, and historical events.

 Election Cycle 2020: Biden Overwhelmingly Wins Primaries

-After all the predictions and pundit chatter of the experts and talking heads, what we thought would happen on Super Tuesday—didn't.
+After all the predictions and pundit chatter of the experts and talking heads, what we thought would happen on Super Tuesday late last Spring—didn't.
 Presidential candidate Joe Biden shocked just about everyone by winning the majority of states in the first major primary elections cycle.
 His success wowed those who believed former Vice President Joe Biden was down and out in his bid to become the next president of the United States.

 His unexpected victory on Super Tuesday was followed by unprecedented wins on Super Tuesday II, where he racked up huge popular and electoral votes against his formidable opponent, Senator Bernie Sanders, by inexplicable margins.
-These big wins for Joe Biden undoubtedly will earn him the democratic nomination, placing him on the road to the White House.
+These big wins for Joe Biden undoubtedly put him in position to receive the democratic nomination, placing him on the road to the White House.

 How Fear-Driven Elections Saved Joe Biden

 So what caused this sharp, history-making turnaround for Vice President Biden's campaign?
 From a psychological perspective, it can be said that it was plain old human nature: a segment of American voters are traumatized by the chaos of the current Republican administration.
 People are in dire need of stability.
 The last four years have been a rollercoaster ride of unpredictability, inconsistency, and uncertainty.